The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 His IQ of 131 meant his brain processed information about 30% faster than average.
 In a technical meeting, that was an asset.
-In casual conversation, it meant he'd finished parsing someone's sentence before they were halfway through speaking—then had to wait, and wait, and wait for them to arrive at a point he'd anticipated ten seconds ago.
+In casual conversation, it meant he'd finished parsing someone's sentence before they were halfway through speaking.
+Then he had to wait, and wait, and wait for them to arrive at a point he'd anticipated ten seconds ago.

 For years, Cameron assumed he had social anxiety.
 A therapist eventually offered a different diagnosis: "You're not anxious.
 You're bored.
 And your brain is punishing you for it."